Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Making sure that separating couples pay what is owed to one another.
-We received an interim response from the Government in August 2017
+We received a full response from the Government in July 2018.

 Each year thousands of separating couples apply to the courts for financial orders.
 These are payments which a court decides partners must pay to one another, to support an ex-partner for example.